Tobi-KL/SOC_Profile_Generation/README.md

 ![grafik](https://user-images.githubusercontent.com/82574125/125078652-ff833c00-e0c2-11eb-8cde-49c4aff18817.png)

+# Application

+The tool calculates the energy demand for driving mobility behaviour of individual household occupants.
+It assumes that all trips are made using electric cars.
+If trips in input data are made using conventional cars, the tools assigns a suitable electric car.
+Driving mobility energy demand can be used to model future energy demand by households.
+As predicted by reseachers, households will electrify most of their energy consumption such as heating and mobility.
+This tool can be used to model the increased mobility power demand which can be useful for further research on this topic and help to forecast power demand for suppliers.
+Different sociodemographic groups can be analysed which allows to model mobility behaviour for specific groups or comparisons between groups.\
+An exemplary application using synthetic data may be found here:

+*Kleinebrahm, Max; Torriti, Jacopo; McKenna, Russell; Ardone, Armin; Fichtner, Wolf;\
+Using neural networks to model long-term dependencies in occupancy behavior;\
+2021*

 # Installation

 Load the ipynb file "Run_SOC_Profile_Generation" into Google Colab.
 Download and save all classes and functions into one directory and change directory in Colab-file.
 Download all input data.
-Adjust all paths in Colab file depending where classes, functions and input data are saved.
+Adjust all paths in Colab file depending where classes, functions and input data are saved.\
 For detailed installation instructions see md-file "Installation".

 # Dependencies